josepharchibong/Data-Cleaning-with-SQL/README.md

 ## Data Cleaning and Processing
-* Renaming Columns
+* <b>Renaming Columns</b>
   <p align="justify">
-    The first thing i noticed was how poorly named the columns were, making understanding the replies in the dataset very very difficult.
-To fix this, I used the docx file provided that contained all the survery questions.
+    The first thing I noticed was how poorly named the columns were, making understanding the answers in the dataset challenging.
+To fix this, I used the docx file provided that contained all the survery questions and possoptions to choose from.

   ```SQL
   -- RENAMING COLUMNS